 The powers of the Board of Directors of the Bank to declare a cash dividend to its holding company is subject to California law, which restricts the amount available for cash dividends to the lesser of a bank's retained earnings or net income for its last three fiscal years (less any distributions to shareholders made during such period).
-Where the above test is not met, cash dividends may still be paid, with the prior approval of the DFI, in an amount not exceeding the greatest of: 1) retained earnings of the bank; 2) the net income of the bank for its current fiscal year.
-There are no retained earnings available for cash dividends to Hammi Financial immediately after December 31, 2008 due to the Bank's retained deficit of \$53.5 million as of December 31, 2008 and a net loss for both its current and last fiscal years.
+Where the above test is not met, cash dividends may still be paid, with the prior approval of the DFI, in an amount not exceeding the greatest of: 1) retained earnings of the bank; 2) the net income of the bank for its last fiscal year; or 3) the net income of the bank for its current fiscal year.
+There are no retained earnings available for cash dividends to Hanmi Financial immediately after December 31, 2008 due to the Bank's retained deficit of \$53.5 million as of December 31, 2008 and a net loss for both its current and last fiscal years.
 See "Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Dividends" for a further discussion of restrictions on the Bank's ability to pay dividends to Hammi Financial.
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities - Dividends" for a further discussion of restrictions on the Bank's ability to pay dividends to Hanmi Financial.